Harahan/Harahan.github.io/_pages/about.md

 # 🔥 News
+- *2024.10*: &nbsp;🎉🎉 Our LLMC is accepted to EMNLP Industry Track.
 - *2024.07*: &nbsp;🎉🎉 Our PTSBench is accepted to ACM MM.
 - *2024.06*: &nbsp; Graduate from Beihang University.
 - *2024.02*: &nbsp;🎉🎉 Our TFMQ-DM is accepted to CVPR as a Highlight Poster (Top 2.8%).